 Here you can see the remains of project Chimney removal in the 3rd floor.

 As with all projects, we had a bit of scope creep.
 After getting 2 stories of chimney done, we decided to go ahead and do the rest.
-It was going to need to be done eventually and the HVAC guys are loving the space to run duct-work.
-My father-in-law managed that last story of chimney himself this last weekend using the best architectural concrete techniques.
+It was going to need to be done eventually and the HVAC guys are loving the space to run duct-work (visit their website here).
+My father-in-law finished the last story of chimney himself this last weekend using the best architectural concrete techniques.
 In that space, we are planning a built-in microwave cabinet.
 It’s going to be awesome!
 Another project resulting from the Chimney demo was replacing the basement windows… Obviously, some of us have better aim tossing bricks from a 3rd story window.
 Replacing those windows was tricky because the old wood windows sat below-grade.
 They deserve a blog-post themselves but here’s a teaser photo:

 Another project we completed in March was the framing of the 3rd floor bathroom.
 That framing was relatively easy.
 It took us forever to figure out what we were doing but we managed eventually.
 There were no structural issues to worry about so we were able to do that ourselves.